A warm welcome to

 - Picnic basket, thermos flask, blanket and folding chairs.

-- King size brass bed with top quality pocket sprung mattress.
+- Comfortable king size brass bed with top quality pocket sprung mattress.
 (If your sleeping is affected by back pain, please see the 'Smile Health' tab - Dr Cooper sent my son home 'smiling' after weeks of agonising back spasms caused through having to lift such heavy weights at his job).

 - A choice of pillows - wool, feather or synthetic.
 100% wool Devon Duvets.